whiskey drink in speakeasy

 The ambiance is quaint and welcoming.
 They serve home-style cooking and occasionally feature live music.

-Vibe: Champagne Bar
+Vibe: Sophisticated Champagne Bar

 9. Panther’s Place